johnpolacek/johnpolacek.com/content/blog/hello-world-again/index.md

 description: Wordpress blog redesign in Gatsby, React and Styled Components.
 ---

-As on does, I have re-done my Wordpress blog with Gatsby. *Why?*
+As one does, I have re-done my Wordpress blog with Gatsby. *Why?*

 No more database.
 Better performance.
 Great developer/authoring experience.
 Authoring in MD..
 MDX... yeah, that’s the good stuff.